This simple virtual math scavenger hunt includes everything your kids need to research and learn about math in nature, using the links provided.

 To see more pictures and examples, see this article, full of beautiful math in nature pictures.

 If your kids enjoy this and want more hands on lessons and information about these different topics, you may like my complete enrichment curriculum.
 (Ages 9-12)

 This can be used a variety of ways:

 - A full day of activities for 5 days (one topic per day)

 - Spread each topic out over a week (one topic per week for 5 weeks)

 - Mixed in with other math studies throughout the year, however works best for you!

-If you’re ready to get started with the virtual math scavenger hunt, use the link below to grab it in my shop!
+If you’re ready to get started with the virtual math scavenger hunt, use the form below and it will be sent straight to your inbox!
 I hope this is a fun math enrichment activity for your kids!